-A student's parent(s)/guardian(s) shall present proof that the student received a health examination, with proof of the immunizations against, and screenings for, preventable communicable diseases, as required by the Illinois Department of Public Health, within one year prior to:
+A student's parent(s)/guardian(s) shall present proof that the student received a health examination, with proof of the immunizations against, and screenings for, preventable communicable diseases, as required by the Illinois Department of Public Health (IDPH), within one year prior to:

-- 1. Entering the ninth grades; and - 2.
+- 1. Entering the ninth grade; and - 2.
 Enrolling in an Illinois school, regardless of the student's grade (including nursery school, special education, Head Start programs operated by elementary or secondary schools, and students transferring into Illinois from out-of-state or out-of-country).

-Proof of immunization against meningococcal disease is required from students in grades 6 and 12, beginning with the 2015-2016 school year.
+Proof of immunization against meningococcal disease is required for students in grade 12.